nflu/MNIST/README.md

 # MNIST

 I wanted to better understand how neural networks work and I'm a strong believer in learning by doing so I decided to build a neural network from scratch.
-I allowed myself to use NumPy and some varoius tools for data manipulation but no machine learning libraries.
-I've seen many people refer to hand-written digit recognition on the MNIST dataset as a great introduction to machine learning so I built and trained my Neural Network for that task, however this class can be used on any dataset (see modifications for other data).
-The purpose of this writeup is not to teach other people about neural networks or machine learning but instead for me to better understand what exactly I was doing and why.
-Also if I have to return to this later, this serves as great documentation.
+I allowed myself to use NumPy and some tools for data manipulation but no machine learning libraries.
+I've seen many people refer to hand-written digit recognition on the MNIST dataset as a great introduction to machine learning, so I built and trained my Neural Network for that task.
+The network can be used on any dataset (see modifications for other data).
+The purpose of this writeup is not to teach other people about neural networks or machine learning, but instead for me to better understand what exactly I was doing and why.
+I find that writing about what I did and why can reinforce my understnading.
 There are already far too many resources on machine learning out there and I'm sure nearly all of them are more accurate, thorough, and understandable than this.

 # Approach